 It’s not unusual for students to struggle with behavior in school, especially when they’re not sure what’s expected of them.
 If a school reacts only with punishment, students don’t learn the skills they need to make positive changes in the future.
 That’s where positive behavioral interventions and supports (PBIS) comes in.

 What Is PBIS?

-PBIS is an approach schools can use to improve school safety and promote positive behavior.
-It also helps schools decide how to respond to a child who misbehaves.
+PBIS is a proactive approach that schools use to improve school safety and promote positive behavior.
+The focus of PBIS is prevention, not punishment.